 Another consideration when testing biomarkers is that lots of research and clinical trials are done on people with cancer that has not responded to previous treatment.
 The biomarkers identified in this group of people may not be the same as those in people who have received no treatment.
 However, enrolling someone in a clinical trial that could otherwise benefit from the standard treatment can raise ethical concerns.
 Getting patients involved with research at earlier stages of their cancer treatment could help with this to test new biomarkers.

-Cancer is often treated with multiple different types of therapy at the same time.
+A disease where cells divide and grow uncontrollably and can spread to other areas of the body. is often treated with multiple different types of therapy at the same time.
 Identifying which treatments to combine and test can be difficult.
 A panel discussion on this topic was held.
 Practical matters such as the availability of the drugs to test is often a factor.
 However, in an ideal world, the combinations of drugs would be prioritised based on research.
 A personalised approach, based on the profile of the tumour could also be used.
 However, this would be difficult to test in a clinical trial setting.
 It would be challenging to get enough people with the same drug combination to provide enough data.
 The next generation of immunotherapies needs to tackle the challenges highlighted in this report.
 There has been so much progress made in the immune oncology field in the last 10 years, it is exciting to see what will happen in the next 10 years and beyond.
 Through the Myrovlytis Trust, we fund research into new therapies for osteosarcoma.
 Find out what we are currently funding and sign up to our newsletter to receive research updates.